jasonrohrer/CastleDoctrine/documentation/Readme.txt

 If it still seems sluggish at 30 FPS, switch to 15 FPS by putting a 2 in that settings file.
 If it still seems sluggish, try 7.5 FPS by putting a 3 in that settings file, and so on.

+== Web Proxies ==

+If your network requires that you use a proxy server to connect to the web, edit settings/webProxy.ini and insert your proxy's address and port in the address:port format.
+Here's an example:

+197.211.197.70:3128